GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 By default, the user is allowed 5 attempts within 6 hours.

-Retrying with a different file after a failure and canceling out of identity verification completely and then trying again both count against this rate limiter.
-The user gets 5 attempts to upload satisfactory images in 6 hours total, through any path.
+All document submissions, whether successful or not, count against this rate limit.
+The user gets 5 attempts in 6 hours total, through any path.

 ### Config Settings
 - `doc_auth_max_attempts` - The maximum number of times the user can